 In his search for wisdom, the Allfather discovered that the Nine Realms would one day come to a violent end.
 He knows that Fenrir and Jormungand will be defeated and that he and Thor will sacrifice their lives doing so.

 On the day of Ragnarok, Fenrir will fight side by side with his father Loki.
-While the trickster god rides the Nagl ship filled with allies from the underworld, Fenrir will travel alone to the plain of Vigrid to slay the little gods who tricked him into bondage for nothing more than their fear of his great stature.
+While the trickster god rides the ship Naglfar filled with allies from the underworld, Fenrir will travel alone to the plain of Vigrid to slay the little gods who tricked him into bondage for nothing more than their fear of his great stature.

 Along the way, his snapping jaws will destroy mountains, forests, and entire kingdoms.
 Only Odin will stand in his way, as no other can.
 Their battle will be ruinous, shaking the branches of Yggdrasil as they smite each other for days on end.